vlucas/dokku-rollbar/README.md

 ## Installation

-Verified to work on dokku 0.5+, will probably work without modification on early dokku versions.
+Verified to work on dokku 0.7+, will probably work without modification on early dokku versions.
 ```sh
 $ dokku plugin:install https://github.com/vlucas/dokku-rollbar.git
 ```

-The plugin pulls the Rollbar access token from your app's `ROLLBAR_TOKEN` and your environment from `RAILS_ENV`.
-The app environment will default to `production` if `RAILS_ENV` is not found
+The plugin pulls the Rollbar access token from your app's `ROLLBAR_TOKEN` and your environment from `NODE_ENV`.
+The app environment will default to `production` if `NODE_ENV` is not found

 ## Commands